 Today, I’m gonna cover off the many ways to save money in our fabulous city, inspired by the awesomely thrifty and savvy, Milou of Explorista, who knows a few things about how to visit London on a budget.

 Best ways to visit London on a budget

-Take a look below at some of the best ways to experience London on a budget
+With that in mind, take a look, below, at the best ways to visit London on a budget.

 Any visitor worth their weight in financial savviness will choose to take the Underground while visiting London.
 The Underground network is comprehensive, convenient and relatively cheap compared to a Black Cab.
 That’s why so many of us Londoners travel by it each day (even if we do moan about it once in a while) :-).